Stigma for Men With a Breast Cancer Diagnosis

 Time for pink charities to be more inclusive

 For too long now men have been blindsided by this cancer.
 Year after year the pink charities run the same meme.
 Imagery is only of women and the color pink is everywhere.
 They have exacerbated the stigma men feel.
 At a huge breast cancer fun run, a few years ago, I asked for a turn at the microphone.
 The M.C., looking somewhat askance, passed it to me and I said, “this disease is genderless, men, if you feel a lump, get it checked out, or if you have a family history of breast or prostate cancer, join a screening program.”
 The microphone was almost pulled away from me after this.
 I’d broken the code of silence surrounding men and this disease.
 Well, I didn’t care.
 Unless we all make a noise, we’ll never change anything.

-Impact of breast cancer
+Impact of breast cancer on everyone

 Men have breasts, too, and they can therefore get breast cancer.
 We might be only one percent of new diagnoses, but when you’re in that group with this disease, it’s just as real for you and your family as it is for our breast cancer sisters.5